bestbat/Homura/README.md

 # Installation/Uninstallation :cd:

-This Script is designed for: FreeBSD 12.0-RELEASE.
+This Script is designed for FreeBSD 12.0-RELEASE.
 All other versions are not supported!

 Download the latest stable release from [here](https://github.com/Alexander88207/PWGOBSD/releases)